bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/SecretManager/README.md

-# RDS usage - WIP
+# Manage secrets with AWS SecretsManager

 Deploy a EC2 with a node.js app and a mySQL RDS instance.
 Store the db secret in AWS SecretsManager.